TRaSH-Guides/Guides/docs/Sonarr/Sonarr-setup-custom-formats-Anime.md

 ## Quality Profile

-We need to create a new profile called `Remux-1080p - Anime` due to the way anime can be named we will need to merge a few qualities together.
+We need to create a new profile called `Remux-1080p - Anime` due to the way anime can be named we will need to merge a few qualities together see [here](/sonarr/tips/merge-quality){:target="_blank" rel="noopener noreferrer"} for an example.
 We need to add `Bluray-1080p Remux` and `Bluray-1080p` into a group together, and `HDTV-1080p` into the same group as `WEBDL-1080p` and `WEBRip-1080p` so that scoring will work correctly.

 Go to `Settings` => `Profiles`